llinares/blog/contents/blog/how-i-built-an-arcade-machine-from-scratch/index.md

 ![Melted holes](./47-melted-holes.jpg)

-Then I realized you can use water to keep cold the drill bit and the acrilic board.
-It took nearly 10 minutes to make every hole, but the results were outstanding.
+Then I realized you can use water to keep cold the drill bit and the acrylic board.
+It took nearly 10 minutes to make each hole, but the results were outstanding.

 ![Drilling with water](./48-drilling-with-water.JPG)